Make a Rewarding Career Move

 POSITION SUMMARY: The GCFP Part-Time Driver works with the GCFP Program Assistant to ensure that the GCFP vehicle is in good working order, and is responsible for ensuring timely delivery of meals.
 As with other members of the GCFP program team, the GCFP Part-Time Driver collaborates with volunteers to assist in distribution of meals to clients at the site.
 The GCFP Part-Time Driver performs job duties consistent with the mission and goals of the Coalition for the Homeless and the terms of the HPNAP agreement with the New York State Department of Health.

 QUALIFICATIONS: A High School degree or GED is required.
 Valid NYS driver’s license with no moving vehicle violations required.
-Two years of related experience in driving experience in a human services setting, strongly desired. *Ability to work 4:00 PM – 7:00 PM Weds, Thurs, Fri, Sat, and Sun (Mon & Tues off).
-The Part-Time Driver may be asked from time-to-time to provide coverage on some Mondays and Tuesdays in the event of a volunteer driver’s absence.
+Two years of related experience in driving experience in a human services setting, strongly desired. *Monday – Friday, 4:00 PM – 7:00 PM (15 hours per week).

 SALARY: $15.00 – $17.00 per hour (This is a part-time opportunity)

-To Apply: Include the job title in subject line of e-mail or on your fax cover sheet.
-Submit resume and cover letter to: Email: email@example.com (preferred)
+TO APPLY: Include the job title in subject line of e-mail or on your fax cover sheet.
+Submit resume and cover letter to:

 No telephone inquiries, please.